Killzone 2: Development

-At E3 2005, Killzone 2 was debuted with a trailer depicting soldiers landing in a hostile war-zone on Helghan and fighting Helghast forces.
-Critics in the media argued that the trailer shown at the trade show did not show actual gameplay footage, as its high level of visual detail has been argued to be impossible to render in real-time on the PlayStation 3 and the audio mix of the trailer was slightly delayed.
-SCEA's Vice President, Jack Tretton, stated that the footage of Killzone 2, that was believed to be pre-rendered, "is real gameplay everybody's seeing out there".
+At E3 2005, Sony announced the game with a trailer depicting soldiers landing in a hostile war-zone on Helghan and fighting Helghast forces.
+Critics in the media criticized that the trailer did not show actual gameplay footage, as its high level of visual detail has been argued to be impossible to render in real-time on the PlayStation 3 and the audio mix of the trailer was slightly delayed.
+SCEA's vice president, Jack Tretton, stated that the footage of Killzone 2, that was believed to be pre-rendered, "is real gameplay everybody's seeing out there".
 Several days later, Phil Harrison, SCE Europe's Vice President of Development, stated in an interview that all of the footage of PlayStation 3 games at E3 2005 were "running off video" which was "done to PS3 spec".
 Further interviews eventually revealed the trailer was indeed a "target render", a prerendered video showing the developer's goals for the finished product.

 At the Game Developers Conference in 2007, a Killzone 2 teaser was shown behind closed doors, and was never released to the public.
 It featured various battles, destructible environments, and lighting effects among others.
 Killzone 2 was shown to a panel of journalists at a special pre-E3 2007 event in Culver City, California, and then the next day to the public at Sony's E3 press conference.
 An in-game trailer showing real-time gameplay of Killzone 2 was also released, along with several videos of extended gameplay.
 A number of media outlets since E3, such as the BBC, have referred to Killzone 2 as being "one of the most cinematic and immersive games ever produced on a console".
 At the Leipzig Games Convention in 2007, Killzone 2 was presented in playable form to the media.
 It was the same demo level as shown at E3 2007, although journalists were allowed to play it hands-on.
 At Sony's PlayStation Day 2008, the first level in Killzone 2's single-player campaign was presented, named "Corinth River".